Fairfax County may rename two districts over ties to slavery

 After Floyd’s death, “It became clear that we needed to have some conversations about things that had been pushed under the rug,” Lusk said Wednesday.
 “As a government, we have to decide if what we’re going to do is right.”

-Lusk noted that a high school in his district that bore Lee’s name was recently renamed John R. Lewis High School, after the late U.S. congressman and civil rights icon.
+Lusk noted that a high school in his district that bore Lee’s name was recently renamed John R. Lewis High School, after the late congressman and civil rights icon.

-Though there has been some community opposition to changing the Lee district name, the support outweighs it, Lusk said.
+Though there has been some community opposition to changing the Lee District name, the support outweighs it, Lusk said.
 So far, new names under consideration include Franconia, Huntley, Laurel Grove and Dogue Creek, he said.

 Supervisor Kathy L. Smith (D-Sully) said she is keeping an open mind on whether her district should be renamed.
 Unlike Lusk, she had waited for the redistricting committee’s recommendations before meeting with constituents about the issue.